MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-use-edocuments-purchase.md

 7. From this moment, you can continue to work as you're doing manual matching, and that means you can remove matches, manual matches, reset matching or if there are no changes you want to make, just choose the **Apply To Purchase Order** action and continue working with the **Purchase Order**.

 > [!NOTE]
-> If you want you can choose the **Match with Copilot** action fon the **Purchase Order Matching** page again, but in this case, you will be asked if you want to overwrite the existing matches, as all lines have been matched already.
+> If you want you can choose the **Match with Copilot** action on the **Purchase Order Matching** page again, but in this case, you will be asked if you want to overwrite the existing matches, as all lines have been matched already.

 > [!NOTE]
 > Price/Cost analyze, and the available quantity check is a part of preprocessing activity.